omar-polo/plass/README.md

 At the moment plass is completely compatible with pass, the same gpg commands are used to decrypt and encrypt the passwords entries.
-In the future, I'd like to switch the encryption tool to either signify or age.
+In the future, I'd like to switch the encryption tool to something different from gpg.

 ## License